 The most widely accepted method for calculating diminished value is the 17c formula.
 Most insurance providers favor this method, but keep in mind that it’s not universal.

 1. Determine your car’s value pre-accident.
 The easiest way to do this is to use either the Kelley Blue Book or NADA online calculator.
-Enter your car’s information into the calculator to get an estimate on the value of your car.

 3. Apply a damage multiplier.
 The insurance company will assess the damage to your car and apply a number from zero to one indicating the severity of the damage.